Decorative neutral curve divider

 When MEDDIC elements are missing or weak, many reps hope for the best and advance opportunities anyway.
 An opportunity with compelling pain and a strong Champion but no Economic Buyer engagement should not forecast for imminent close.

 Missing MEDDIC elements are red flags requiring action.
-If you can't identify the Economic Buyer, ask your Champion to facilitate an introduction.
+If you can't identify the Economic Buyer, ask your Champion to help an introduction.
 If you don't understand decision criteria, request to see the evaluation framework.
 If pain seems weak, dig deeper or accept this isn't really a qualified opportunity.

 Failing to Adapt Methodology